 How A Competitive Intelligence System Can Help Your Organization Gain A Competitive Advantage

-A competitive intelligence platform or tool, is a software that helps businesses track information on competitors, customers, partners and industry segments by enabling users to collect, curate, and share actionable intelligence across their organization.
+A market and competitive intelligence platform or tool, is a software that helps businesses track information on competitors, customers, partners and industry segments by enabling users to collect, curate, and share actionable intelligence across their organization.
 Market and competitive intelligence solutions like Contify can help organizations transform their time-intensive and effort-consuming competitive intelligence process into a regular practice.
 This allows the organization to adjust pricing, introduce new products, discontinue products that competitors are now offering, and take other similar strategic decisions depending on the needs of their businesses, while regularly monitoring their market and competitors.
 Request a 7-day free trial of Contify’s Market and Competitive Intelligence Platform below:

 Request access